 Funding and Management

-After a process of exploration and discussion with any interested parishes, GOG will be able to provide some seed funding to start the role in 1 or 2 parishes in 2022/2023, initially for 1 year, with possibilities for a further shorter period of tapered funding to aid transition.
+After a process of exploration and discussion with any interested parishes, GOG is now able to provide some seed funding to start the role in 1 parish in 2023, initially for 1 year, with possibilities for a further shorter period of tapered funding to aid transition.
 After this the continuation funding would need to be found by the parish.

-As the trustees of Growing Old Grace-fully (together with our Development Worker Rhoda Wu), we are really looking forward to this project getting off the ground in a couple of parishes, with the aim of seeing how it can be shaped and grown to meet the needs of these parishes, and to gather the learning (what works and what needs adjusting) and then disseminate these findings to others interested in this work.
+As the trustees of Growing Old Grace-fully, we are really looking forward to this project getting off the ground, with the aim of seeing how it can be shaped and grown to meet the needs of the parish, and to gather the learning (what works and what needs adjusting) and then disseminate these findings to others interested in this work.

 As such, we are keen that the project is developed as much as possible at the parish level in order to fit their particular context and needs, but we can help with documentation, templates, recruitment processes, policies, facilitating discussions, signposting to training and resources and general support.